 This program will use examples from popular movies, television shows, and books to identify the main characteristics of an effective meet-cute, to recognize the basic formulas and tropes of the meet-cute, and to explore ways to create fresh versions of this classic plot device.

-Bringing STEM to Romance: Writing Tech Savvy Characters While Avoiding Sterotypes—Presented by Robyn Skylar
+Bringing STEM to Romance: Writing Tech Savvy Characters While Avoiding Sterotypes—Presented by Robin Skylar

 This workshop will give you background you need to avoid the stereotypes that persist about people in the tech industry while still bringing heart and complexity to your characters.